Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: JKO Scheme for Least Favorable Distribution

 \subsection{Strong Convexity along Generalized Geodesics}

+As a starting point for analyzing the convergence rate of the JKO scheme, we aim to establish exponential convergence to significantly reduce the number of costly JKO steps required in the algorithm.
+This is motivated by the favorable structural properties of our minimax loss function:

-Strong convexity is crucial for establishing convergence rates in iterative optimization algorithms.
-Before presenting the convergence results for Algorithm~\ref{alg-dualppm}, we discuss how strong convexity is defined in the Wasserstein space, which will enable us to derive an exponential convergence rate for the subproblem solver.
-Since the Wasserstein space is a geodesic space and does not share the usual linear structure, we must clarify the definition of strong/weak convexity along the geodesics and more general curves.
+which may exhibit desirable growth behavior similar to that of a strongly concave function.
+Strong convexity (or strong concavity in this context) plays a central role in ensuring fast convergence of iterative optimization methods.
+Before we proceed, we discuss how strong convexity is defined in the Wasserstein space as it is a geodesic space and does not share the usual linear structure.
+We should clarify the definition of strong/weak convexity along the geodesics and more general curves.